clarkfitzg/course_planning/stat128/syllabus.md

 ## Class Meetings

-Class will meet synchronously through Zoom on MWF, one section at 8 AM and one section at 10 AM.
+Class will meet synchronously through Zoom, unless otherwise announced.
-You may attend either section, as I plan to cover the same content in each lecture.

 __Attendance:__
 Class is where we'll cover the core material and do practice problems and other interactive activities, so plan on attending.
 Experience shows that students perform better when they attend class, even online.

 __Studying:__
-Expect to spend approximately 8 hours on activities outside of class for every 4 hours in class.
+Expect to spend approximately 2 hours on activities outside of class for every 1 hour in class.
 Some weeks will require more, some less.
-You may find yourself spending more time if you need to review prerequisite math concepts, or you're working hard to earn a good grade.
+Depending on your background, programming might take longer, or maybe you're working extra hard to earn a good grade.
 That's OK!

 __Recording:__